 Evaluate level of stormwater awareness has shown a level 2, Raising Awareness, outcome during this reporting period.
-Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-6.c: Identify Needs for Stormwater information No Change:

-The 2008 Environmental Utilities customer service survey indicates slightly more than half of Roseville's residents are not aware of the final destination of stormwater discharged from their neighborhoods In general, a trend appears show that more of Roseville's residents are aware that stormwater is not treated prior to release to a creek.
-These results are given the up-most consideration when formulating the program's outreach activities.
-Effectiveness level:
+Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-6.c: Identify Needs for Stormwater information The 2008 Environmental Utilities customer service survey indicates slightly more than half of Roseville's residents are not aware of the final destination of stormwater discharged from their neighborhoods In general; a trend appears show that more of Roseville's residents are aware that stormwater is not treated prior to release to a creek.
+These results are given the up-most consideration when formulating the program's outreach activities Effectiveness level:

 Identifying needs for stormwater information has shown a level 2, Raising Awareness, outcome during this reporting period.
-Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-6.d: Identify Target Audiences No Change:
+Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-6.d: Identify Target Audiences Completed: No Change.

 Target audiences for long-term public outreach efforts were identified based on the discharge types noted as a result of the City's incident response as shown in IDDE-2.c.
-It appears that pool discharges (11%), sediment discharges (16%) and wash water discharges (18%) were observed most frequently by the City's incident response program during this permit term.
+It appears that pool discharges (16%), wash water discharges (18%) and waste oil discharges (20%) were observed most frequently by the City's incident response program during this permit term.
 Therefore, these waste streams will receive the greatest focus for public outreach efforts during the next reporting period.
 Effectiveness level:

 Identifying target audiences has shown a level 2, Raising Awareness, outcome during this reporting period.
-Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-6.e: Update the SWMP Public Outreach Program Ongoing:
+Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-6.e: Update the SWMP Public Outreach Program Completed, No Change: